-As of 2022, there is only one group registered in this area, so the intergroup has not officially formed.
+As of 2022, there is no group registered in this area, so the intergroup has not officially formed.

 Area intergroups consist of a collection of groups which work together to support the member groups in our primary purpose.
 The member GSRs elect one Intergroup Service Representative (ISR) to serve the fellowship as a delegate of the World Service Conference.
 The ISR is only elected by those who are themselves elected by the groups, i.e., the GSRs.